Ministries

 Lola Grace, Elliott, Jedediah, Tobias, Clementine

 Dan and Tawnny were members of St. Paul’s for many years.
-They serve with The Jesus Film Project (a ministry of Cru) and moved to Chiang Mai, Thailand, in 2017.
+They serve with Cru and have lived in Chiang Mai, Thailand, since 2017.
+Dan serves with The JESUS Film Project.
 The JESUS film is used by more than 1,500 missions organizations and denominations around the world to communicate the gospel to people in their own language, disciple new believers, help plant churches, and train and equip pastors.
 It is a film about the life of Jesus taken from the Gospel of Luke and has been translated and dubbed into more than 2,100 languages so far.

-Dan provides technical support for the regional Jesus Film office located in Thailand and travels to surrounding countries to train other missionaries and local believers to record the JESUS film in the many local languages that do not yet have gospel materials available.
+Dan provides equipment and training to church-planters and local believers in surrounding Asian countries.
+He assists with recording the JESUS film in the many local languages that do not yet have gospel materials available.
 Dan also helps develop equipment and strategies for indigenous church planters to use JESUS film tools in their local ministry.

 Ethiopia, Africa